 The Sue Nishikawa Offering for Hawaii Pacific Missions exists to encourage and assist churches in their evangelistic outreach, assist in new kingdom work, to establish missions awareness and develop missions training, and to strengthen the church body and the work of the Hawaii Pacific Baptist Convention.

-From Bible distribution to evangelistic outreaches, from disaster relief to pregnancy and counseling centers, and so much more…you are advancing God’s kingdom through your faithful prayers and support of the Sue Nishikawa Offering for Hawaii Pacific Missions.
+From church planting to food distribution, from disaster relief to pregnancy and counseling centers, and so much more…you are advancing God’s kingdom through your faithful prayers and support of the Sue Nishikawa Offering for Hawaii Pacific Missions.

 What is the Sue Nishikawa Offering?